-A little decadent Starbucks dupe treat : All the fun minus the eaters remorse!
+A little decadent Starbucks dupe treat : All the fun minus the eaters remorse with this copycat recipe Starbucks cranberry bliss bar

-These were always something to look forwards to over the holiday season.
-So I decided rather than just eating calories that weren’t worth it and I no longer enjoyed, I’d go on the hunt for a recipe that I could bake myself.
+Starbucks cranberry bliss bars were always something to look forwards to over the holiday season.
+So I decided rather than just eating calories that weren’t worth it and I no longer enjoyed, I’d go on the hunt for a Starbucks cranberry bliss bar recipe that I could bake myself.
 Plus if I baked them myself I could tweak the recipe to my taste and make it slightly healthier.
+Since I couldn’t find a version that was any healthier than the Starbucks version, I decided to create my own.

 Starbucks Cranberry Bliss Bar Recipe

 I’m not going to lie, although these are healthier than the ones at Starbucks, these are still a treat and made of real butter and sugar.
-But that’s another thing about baking them yourself; you know whats gone into them and they’re all ingredients you can pronounce and aren’t full of preservatives.
+But that’s another thing about baking them yourself; you know whats gone into them.
+They’re all ingredients you can pronounce and aren’t full of preservatives.
 When they taste this good, they’re not going to be sat around long enough to need preservatives anyway!

 With all of the cookie swaps and hosting that goes on at this time of the year I thought having a popular classic under my belt would be a good head start to looking like I know what I’m doing when it comes to baking!